-2.5.1 The pathway for coaches achieving NCCP qualifications can be sought through Training or Certification.

-2.5.2 Before engaging in the Certification pathway, it is desirable that a coach has first completed minimum NCCP Training (Workshops) or has recognized prior Learning experience as defined in section 2.7.2.

-2.5.3 Coach Pathways for each NCCP context are provided in Appendix E, F, G, H.

-2.5.3.1 Trained Status will be conferred on a Coach or Instructor who complete all required workshops and or modules in a designated context pathway.

-2.5.3.2 Certified Status will be conferred on a coach or instructor who successfully completes an evaluation in a designated context pathway

-2.5.4 In order to maintain efficiency in the delivery of coach education, the Training pathway may be:

-2.5.4.1 Applicable to more than one context.

-2.5.4.2 Required as a pre-requisite for engaging in certification or training in other contexts.

-2.5.4.3 Delivered both in taekwondo specific environment and available through generic or NCCP Multi-Sport delivery via provincial/territorial coaching coordinators.

-2.5.5 Coaches or instructors entering NCCP training must be able to demonstrate taek wondo skills to a sufficient standard.

-2.5.6 Minimum belt levels are designated in the Taekwondo Canada Development Model in Appendix C.
+- 2.5.1 The pathway for coaches achieving NCCP qualifications can be sought through Training or Certification. - 2.5.2 Before engaging in the Certification pathway, it is desirable that a coach has first completed minimum NCCP Training (Workshops) or has recognized prior Learning experience as defined in section 2.7.2. - 2.5.3 Coach Pathways for each NCCP context are provided in Appendix E, F, G, H. - 2.5.3.1 Trained Status will be conferred on a Coach or Instructor who complete all required workshops and or modules in a designated context pathway. - 2.5.3.2 Certified Status will be conferred on a coach or instructor who successfully completes an evaluation in a designated context pathway. - 2.5.4 In order to maintain efficiency in the delivery of coach education, the Training pathway may be: - 2.5.4.1 Applicable to more than one context. - 2.5.4.2 Required as a pre-requisite for engaging in certification or training in other contexts. - 2.5.4.3 Delivered both in taekwondo specific environment and available through generic or NCCP Multi-Sport delivery via provincial/territorial coaching coordinators. - 2.5.5 Coaches or instructors entering NCCP training must be able to demonstrate taekwondo skills to a sufficient standard. - 2.5.6 Minimum belt levels are designated in the Taekwondo Canada Coach Development Model in Appendix C.

-2.5.7 Evaluation for Certification must involve an evaluation of criteria (Portfolio/Module, Formal Observation, Debrief) within the designated coaching context.

-2.5.8 Successful evaluation in one context does not confer accreditation in another context.
+- 2.5.7 Evaluation for Certification must involve an evaluation of criteria (Portfolio/Module, Formal Observation, Debrief) within the designated coaching context. - 2.5.8 Successful evaluation in one context does not confer accreditation in another context. - 2.5.9 Coaches must complete a successful evaluation for certification within 90 days year of taking the workshop.
+Failure to complete within the year will require coaches to proceed to challenge the context in question with applicable fees.